2020 MTV VMAs: The Complete List of Winners - E! Online

 The 2020 MTV VMAs may look a little different this year, but the nominees and winners are still just as deserving of the applause.

+Thus far, the two stars are proving to be the ones to beat, with multiple wins under their belt.

-They are followed by both Billie Eilish and The Weeknd, two artists who tied for second with nominations in six categories.
+They were followed by both Billie Eilish and The Weeknd, two artists who tied for second with nominations in six categories.

-Because of the pandemic, the stars will not be gathering at the Barclays Center in New York City as was originally planned.
-Instead, the artists are joining from their respective hubs across the country, with Keke Palmer leading point as hostess with the most-est.
+Because of the pandemic, the stars didn't gather at the Barclays Center in New York City as originally planned.
+Instead, the artists joined from their respective hubs across the country, with Keke Palmer leading point as hostess with the most-est.

 Ahead of the show, the True Jackson, VP star took to Instagram to tease her wardrobe for the star-studded show.
 She wrote under a video of her in a silver dress, "Maybe I should go old school and SPICE it up when I host the @vmas!!
 See what I wear this Sunday 8/30 at 8pm at the 2020 #VMAs on @mtv"

-Check out the gallery below to see who is nominated at tonight's show!
-Winners will be updated in real time.
+Check out the gallery below to see who is going home a winner in real time.

 Best Cinematography